4d/go-mobile/docs/project-definition/actions.md

 You can easily interact with Apple native apps by using custom input controls, which follow the same logic as [Labels & Icons custom formatters](labels-and-icons.md) with iOS code.
 To do so, you can create your own input controls with Swift code, or you can download a few input controls from our [gallery](https://4d-go-mobile.github.io/gallery/#/type/input-control), depending on what you need for your app.
 Drop them into a specific “inputControls” folder (```mybase/Resources/mobile/inputControls```), unzip them and drag them into this newly created folder.
 They will then be available and selectable from the project editor input controls menu, in the parameter properties the action.

-For example, if you want to get a client's phone number from your mobile contact repertory, the *phoneContact* input control template enables you to automatically fill your client's phone number field.
+For example, if you want to get a client's phone number from your mobile contact list, the *phoneContact* input control template enables you to automatically fill your client's phone number field.

 ![Architecture](img/inputWithSwift.png)
 ![Edit](img/phoneContactIcon2.png)![Edit screen](img/phoneContactIcon.png) ![Edit screen](img/phoneContactIcon4.png)